Your 50s are Fantastic

 You may also want to ask your doctor about screenings and vaccinations appropriate for adult women of any age.
 These include:

 - Hepatitis A vaccine

 - Varicella vaccine (chicken pox)

 - Tdap booster vaccine (tetanus)

 - Bone mineral density (osteoporosis)

 - Diabetes screening

-- Walk, dance or partake in other exercise several times a week to prevent bone density loss.
-Learn about bone density screenings >
+- Eat leafy greens and dairy, and exercise several times a week to prevent bone density loss.
+Learn about our nutrition services >

-- Start weight or resistance training to maintain muscle mass.
+- Start weight/resistance training to maintain muscle mass.

-- Get seven to eight hours of sleep per day.
+- Get seven to eight hours of sleep a night.
 Learn about our sleep centers >